pedrolisboa/PEE-CPE727-Aprendizado-Profundo/2024-03/Seminarios/2 - Regularização para Aprendizado Profundo/README.md

-Here’s an improved version of the README with clearer structure and added details:

----

-# CPE72: Deep Learning - Regularization
+# Seminar on Regularization for Deep Neural Networks

+The seminar is based on Chapter 7 of [The Deep Learning book](https://www.deeplearningbook.org/)

 This repository provides a Docker-based setup with a PyTorch environment, equipped for remote development with both Jupyter Lab and code-server (VS Code in the browser).